Weight Loss and Control (cont.)

 Medications and Surgery for Obesity

 For people who are overweight and have been unable to lose weight with diet and exercise, consulting a weight-loss clinic may help.
 There are several prescription diet pills that are now available.

 Surgery to correct obesity (known as bariatric surgery) is a solution for some obese people who cannot lose weight on their own or have severe obesity-related medical problems.
-Generally, surgery is recommended only for morbidly obese people (body mass index 40 or greater).
-This means men who are at least 100 pounds overweight and women who are at least 80 pounds overweight.
+Generally, surgery is recommended only for morbidly obese people (body mass index 40 or greater) or for those with a BMI of 35 and greater or who have weight related-conditions.
+This generally means men who are at least 100 pounds overweight and women who are at least 80 pounds overweight.